-- (1) The market supervision authority has the right to check to the required extent the safety and conformity of each product placed on the market before the product has reached the end-consumer as well as in cases where the product has been placed on the market as a conforming and safe product. - (2) The market supervision authority may, for the purpose of exercising the state supervision provided for in this Act, take special measures of state supervision provided for in §§ 30, 31, 32, 49, 50, 51 and 52 of the Law Enforcement Act on the grounds and in accordance with the procedure provided for in the Law Enforcement Act.
+- (1) The market supervision authority has the right to check to the required extent the safety and conformity of each product placed on the market before the product has reached the end-consumer as well as in cases where the product has been placed on the market as a conforming and safe product. - (2) The market supervision authority may, for the purpose of exercising the state supervision provided for in this Act, take special measures of state supervision provided for in §§ 30, 31, 32, 49, 50, 51 and 52 of the Law

+Enforcement Act on the grounds and in accordance with the procedure provided for in the Law Enforcement Act.

-[RT I, 13.03.2014, 4 entry into force 01.07.2014] - (3) The market supervision authority has the right to make a test transaction if exercising supervision over the compliance with the requirements of this Act by way of the special measures specified in subsection (2) of this section is impossible or considerably more difficult, but it is necessary for identifying an offence.
+- (3) The market supervision authority has the right to make a test transaction for the purpose of inspecting the safety and conformity of a product without informing the undertaking thereof in advance.
 The making of a test transaction is decided by the Director General of the market supervision authority or an official authorised by the Director General of the market supervision authority.